javolution/javolution-cpp/README.md

         </dependency>
 ```

-In order to guarantee the worst case execution time, the size of the heap memory used by
+In order to guarantee the worst case execution time, the size of the heap memory used by classes derived from  java::lang::Object_Type can be set during bundle activation.
-Java-Like Objects (derived from java::lang::Object_Type) can be set during bundle activation.
+Value-type objects (such as Integer, Double, Char) are manipulated by value and don't use the heap.

 ```cpp
 int main(int, char**) {